DenisGorbachev/scenarios/storytailor.md

         * Validate that available balance of current user is higher than sum of already placed order amounts + new order amount
   ```

+### Designer adds validator to a story / Designer writes a story according to high-level spec

+_Draft:_
+* Designer realizes that story has to correspond to high-level format in order to be correct:
+  * Example:
+    * Sales pitch must be written according to AIDA formula.
+    * Startup development should be structured as series of experiments (Build-Measure-Learn loop).
+    * Product development should include a feedback loop.

 ### Designer reuses definition from another project

 * [Designer writes a story](#designer-writes-a-story).